ravendb/ravendb-nodejs-client/README.md

 };
 ```

-PFX certificates content should be passed as `Buffer` object:
+PFX certificates content should be passed as a `Buffer` object:

 ```javascript
 const {DocumentStore} = require('ravendb');